NorthernWidget/ALog/README.md

     * Multimeter
     * Adjustable wrench (mine in the photo is larger than is needed)
     * Socket wrench (can be optional if you know that you won't need it)
-    * Hex wrenches (allen wrenches / church keys) (I have English and Metric sets, but don't always bring both)
+    * Hex wrenches (Allen wrenches / church keys) (I have English and Metric sets, but don't always bring both)
     * Portable soldering iron: battery-powered (you get maybe 15-20 minutes on a 4x AA model) or butane
     * Lead-free solder
     * Electrical tape